candycode/loco/README.md

 task due to the way Qt manages memory, coupled with automatic garbage collection in JS and support for run-time loaded objects.

+##Why are you not just using plain html5 ?

+* full supprt for OpenGL 4.x not OpenGL ES
+* direct access to hardware
+* need anyway to use C++ for processing data: when you are dealing with volumetric datasets or need to parse files several megabytes to gigabytes long or need to process real-time streams or just perform image processing operations on images which are a several megabytes in size you do not have many options
+* easy access to external libraries
+* native widgets
+* proper audio and video support, including capture

+Said this, once browsers are available which implement the full html5 standard + WebGL
++ WebCL **and** creating plugins for web browsers becomes easier I might indeed consider develop applications for use in standard web browsers.
+`

 ###License